Transitioning from doing research to enabling research

 A successful research statement for a small liberal arts college (SLAC) or other teaching-centric tenure-stream job is going to build on your prior work, yet be commensurate with the resources available to that school.
 So rather than think about what’s hot right now, you should think about what interests you and how that might play out with mostly undergraduate researchers.

-When I was at a SLAC, I also borrowed time with other people’s graduate students for some projects.
-In a research-centric department, I pushed my graduate students to work with my collaborators at predominately undergraduate institutions (PUIs).
+When I was at a small liberal arts college (SLAC), I also borrowed time with other people’s graduate students for some projects.
+When I moved to a research-centric department, I pushed my graduate students to work with my collaborators at predominately undergraduate institutions (PUIs).
 It’s good for the graduate students to learn remote collaboration skills and understand the SLAC world, and it’s good for my collaborators to borrow time with graduate students.
 Research is a human endeavor, and it’s better when we do it together.

 As as advisor, I’m also happy to continue to collaborate with my former students.
-Before you plan a research program which centers working with your former advisor, you should check really carefully to see how that might interact with your eventual tenure case: some institutions only count work that’s unattached to your graduate or postdoc advisors towards tenure.
+Before you plan a research program which centers working with your former advisor, you should check really carefully to see how that might interact with your eventual tenure case: some institutions only count work that’s unattached to your graduate or postdoc advisors towards tenure, while other institutions are happy for you to continue existing collaborations as long as you can demonstrate a growing leadership role.

 How do I frame research with undergraduates to obtain external funding?